-During the year, three nomination committee meetings were held and the attendance of each Director at these meetings is set out in the table below:
+During the year, one nomination committee meeting was held and the attendance of each Director at the meeting is set out in the table below:

-Directors Attended/Eligible to attend the committee meeting(s) Non-executive Director: Mr. Leung Chi Tien Steve (Chairman) 3/3 Independent Non-executive Directors: Mr. Ng Wai Hung Mr. Chan Kam Kwan Jason 3/3 3/3
+Directors Attended/Eligible to attend the committee meeting Non-executive Director: Mr. Leung Chi Tien Steve (Chairman) 1/1 Independent Non-executive Directors: Mr. Ng Wai Hung Mr. Chan Kam Kwan Jason 1/1 1/1